 Character formatting such as the font, style, and size apply only to selected characters.
-You will learn about all of the available character formatting options in Project 2.

 9. In the Control panel, open the Fill swatch panel and click the Paper color.

 The white-filled text now appears over the black background.
 (It is still highlighted, so it currently appears in reverse.)